 The English Language Center strongly promotes an English-only environment.
 At the ELC, language instruction and testing take place Monday through Friday from 8:00 a.m. to 3:00 p.m.
 Students are expected to complete 2 to 3 hours of homework assignments daily.
 They also participate in social activities sponsored by the ELC.
 Above all, the intensive nature of the program supports language development; students attend 20 hours a week of in-class instruction plus lab work.

 Entering students are tested in order to determine their level of English proficiency and are placed in the appropriate program level according to their performance on the placement test.

 The ELC has two general types of courses.
 Foundations Courses focus on basic language skills.
 Students admitted to this track usually have some foundation in English prior to coming to the ELC.
 While at the ELC, they will work to improve their skills.
 Academic Courses focus specifically on preparing students to develop English language skills in order to attend a university where English is the medium of instruction.
 Students in Academic Courses should have at least a high intermediate level of English proficiency.

 The table below shows each level offered in both the Foundations and Academic Program.*As circumstances permit, University Prep can be repeated one time, for a maximum of two semesters in University Prep.

 Students who have the required proficiency to be placed in the University Prep level will be permitted to repeat the level once with the alternate curriculum.

-Q: How do I skip a program or level?
+Q: How do I skip a level?

-A: No. Academic classes at the ELC are designed to prepare students to use English at a university where English is the medium of instruction.
+A: No. Academic courses at the ELC are designed to prepare students to use English at a university where English is the medium of instruction.
 However, the classes are not regular university classes, nor do students earn university credit for them.

 Q: What's the difference between University Prep Curriculum A and University Prep Curriculum B?